edwinwebb/reactman/README.md

 `

 Make a config file from the example below.
 You will also need some templates.
-For the time being Reactman is inflexible : he needs the three templates in defined in the config.
 You can grab the example templates from ./test/templates

 Then finally type at your prompt to create a new component from your templates